SanderRonde/home-automation/README.md

 The pressure module works by having microcontrollers report the pressure they measure.
 They measure this pressure by measuring the resistance between two sides of a sheet of [Velostat](https://en.wikipedia.org/wiki/Velostat).
 If the pressure changes, so does the resistance of the Velostat.
 This pressure is reported to the server, which can then act on it based on hooks.
 For example turn off the light when the pressure in the bed reaches above X for a few seconds and turn it back on when the pressure is lowered again.

 The code for the microcontroller driving it can be found [over at this repository](https://github.com/SanderRonde/board-pressure-sensor).

+#### Explain

+The explain module works by adding another layer on top of the regular logging layer.
+When certain actions that are deemed important are performed (for example turning off the lights or LEDs), the source of the command is stored.
+For example this action could have been performed through the bot, through the app or through the API.
+This data can later be requested and a summary of what happened in the last X minutes can be sent to telegram or read aloud using the Cast module.

 #### Telegram bot